Rohan2828/Signin-login-page/README.md

-# Signin-login-page
+# Sign in-login-page
-using html and tailwind css
+I made this login page using HTML and tailwind CSS step1- set up you are tailwind file before writing code